A man and woman carry boxes and a plant moving items.

 Rent costs vary across different types of units, from one-bedroom apartments to single-family homes.
 Outliers, like expensive luxury apartments and affordable housing complexes, may skew average rent numbers.
 To adjust, the Census measures median gross rent instead because extremes have a minimal impact on medians.

-Average monthly rent across the U.S.
+Average monthly rent across the United States

 It’s no secret that rents vary significantly across states, cities, and even neighborhoods.
 Renting in a metro area typically comes at a high cost due to the high demand for housing.
 A renter in a more rural, less densely populated area usually pays less per month.
 The United States Census offers a map of median gross rents across the country, which offers detailed insight into regional rent differences.
 Some highlights include the following (amounts were sourced January 9, 2024):